voucherifyio/voucherify-java-sdk/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/rspective/voucherify-java-sdk.

 ## Changelog
+* 2019-02-01 - 7.1.2 - Fixed deserialisation of `VoucherResponse` for newest API version.
 * 2019-01-28 - 7.1.1 - Fixed release.
 * 2019-01-25 - 7.1.0 - Extended `OrderItem` and `OrderItemResponse` with `OrderItemProduct` and `OrderItemSKU`.
 * 2018-12-20 - 7.0.0 - Replaced Validation Rules with Business Validation Rules.
 Added API Verion v2018-08-01.